smartcoindev389/smart-contract-utils/README.md

 ### Description

-**Contract** is a parent class for contract classes that includes basic state getters and methods for calling the contract directly or obtaining a `ContractCall` for use in **MulticallUnit**.
+[Contract](/src/contract/contract.js) is a parent class for contract classes that includes basic state getters and methods for calling the contract directly or obtaining a `ContractCall` for use in **MulticallUnit**.
 These methods can be parameterized.

 ### Driver

 The driver is either a `signer` or a `provider`.
 The contract's ability to make calls depends on it.
-An error will occur if you try to call the contract without it, especially when making a non-static call without providing an ethers `Signer` (e.g, `Wallet`) as the driver.
+An error will occur if you try to call the contract without it, especially when making a mutable call without providing an ethers `Signer` (e.g, `Wallet`) as the driver.

 ### Fields

 - `.address` // Address of contract.
-- `.callable` // Flag that indicates whether calls (static or non-static) can be made.
+- `.callable` // Flag that indicates whether calls (static or mutable) can be made.
-- `.readonly` // Flag that indicates whether only static calls are allowed (false if non-static calls are possible).
+- `.readonly` // Flag that indicates whether only static calls are allowed (false if mutable calls are possible).
 - `.interface` // Ethers contract interface.
 - `.contract` // 'Bare' ethers Contract.
 - `.provider` // Ethers Provider.